-The adverse weather component averages 15% p.a. and is in effect indicative of poor past design, ageing asset condition or changing weather trends.
+The adverse weather component averages 17% p.a. and is in effect reflective of past design, and changing weather trends.
 Under design is not normally an issue with the exception of extreme wind snow loading events every 2 or 3 years.
 Designing to these conditions is not considered economic and Eastland Network Limited chooses to manage this risk.
-The increase in 2015/16 to 39% reflects the transfer of spur Transmission Assets to Eastland Network.

-Foreign interference while previously increasing, initially at 9% the figure climbed to 18% in 2007/08 and has now reduced to 6% giving an average of 8% p.a.
+Third Party interference has an average of 8% p.a.
 This figure is driven by vehicles/pole collisions.
-Rural automation technology has minimised the impact of these faults however the number of incidents is increasing.
-The road authorities introduced new standards for location of structures alongside roads in 2006.
+Rural automation technology has minimized the impact of these faults however the number of incidents is increasing.
+The road authorities introduced standards for location of structures alongside roads in 2006.
 All replacement structures need to conform to set minimum distances from the road edge or be protected by barriers.
-The costs to upgrade the existing works as part of the renewal will ultimately be borne by Eastland Network Limited's customers rather than the road users, under the new rules.
+The costs to upgrade the existing works as part of the renewal will ultimately be borne by Eastland Network Limited's customers rather than the road users, under these requirements.